-In 2017, organic farming in Belgium occupied 6.3% of the agricultural area.
+In 2018, organic farming in Belgium occupied 6.6% of the agricultural area.
 To achieve the sustainable development goal by 2030, this figure must increase.
-This objective will be reached by continuing the trend since 2003.
-The area of organic agriculture is therefore developing favourably.
+Between 1991 and 2018 (assessment of June 2019), the trend is favourable.

 Organic agriculture area - Belgium and international comparison